uoe-eng/tabularasa/README.md

     SLDList: {
       fields: [
         label: 'Column header label',
-        field: 'fieldName', // Property in the data item containing the value for this column ],
+        // Property in the data object.
+Can use dot-notation - e.g. 'author.surname' for nested objects.
+        field: 'fieldName',
+      ],
       props: {
         // Properties to be passed direct to DataTable (for styling etc)